Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

 \subsubsection{The general case}

-In the general case, the balance condition between the uncertainties in the model ($||Q||_F$) and data ($||R||_F$) is more complicated because the effective dimension is the Frobenius norm of the solution of a Riccati equation which in general does not admit a closed form solution.
+In the general case, the condition for successful data assimilation that must be satisfied by uncertainties in the model ($||Q||_F$) and data ($||R||_F$) is more complicated because the effective dimension is the Frobenius norm of the solution of a Riccati equation which in general does not admit a closed form solution.

-However, if the covariance matrices Q and R have small Frobenius norms, then the effective dimension of the problem can be small and data assimilation can be successful.
+However, if the covariance matrices $Q$ and $R$ have moderate Frobenius norms, then the effective dimension of the problem can be moderate even if $m$ and $k$ are large and, thus, data assimilation can be successful.
 To see this, let $X$ and $P$ be the solution of the DARE respectively the steady state covariance matrix of a given $(A,Q,H,R)$ data assimilation problem and let $\tilde Q\leq Q$, i.e. $\tilde Q - Q$ is symmetric positive semi-definite (SPD).
 If $\tilde R\leq R$, then, by the comparison theorem (Theorem 13.3.1) in \cite{Lancaster}, $\tilde X \leq X$, where $\tilde X$ is the solution of the DARE associated with the $(A,\tilde Q,H,\tilde R)$ data assimilation problem.
-From the Kalman formulas we know that
+From the Kalman formulas we know that \begin{linenomath*} \end{linenomath*} which implies that $P\leq X$.
+Moreover, for two SPD matrices $C$ and $D$, $C\leq D$ implies $||C||_F \leq ||D||_F$.
+Thus, the smaller the Frobenius norm of $Q$ and $R$, the smaller is the upper bound $||X||_F$ on the effective dimension.